OpenFn/lightning/web-queue-worker.md

 # Sequence Diagram Job Execution via "Web Queue Worker" Architecture.

 Draft.
-Note that this architecture is only for the final `:runs` queue, not for fairness or limiting.
+Note that this architecture is only for the final `:attempts` queue, not for fairness or limiting.

 ```mermaid
 sequenceDiagram